FENECON Commercial 50 — Assembly and Operating Instructions

 -

-The power supply to the Battery energy storage unit is interrupted and secured against being switched on again.
+The power supply to the electrical energy storage unit is interrupted and secured against being switched on again.

 Sharp and pointed edges